-We are happy that at level 2 a great deal of our businesses are open and ready for visitors.
+We are happy that at level 1 our businesses are open and ready for visitors.

-Some activities in Harbour are still closed so please see individual listings for updates.
+Some activities in Harbour are running on a smaller schedule or altered hours so please see individual listings for updates.

 Kia Ora!
 And welcome to our little slice of paradise!

 Named after Lord Lyttelton, our charming town is located on the side of an extinct volcano.
 Close to the water, it made a great harbour, fishing spot and meeting place.
 It was also a prominent place in Canterbury for local Maori who called it Ōhinehou.
 The name Ōhinehou refers to a young girl (hine) who longed to be with the Patupaiarehe (fairies) who loved the harbour and eventually she did go “away with the fairies”.